cloudmesh-community/book/chapters/prg/python/python-matplotlib.md

 plt.style.use('seaborn')
 ```

-Up to this point we have only showcased how to display figures through
+Up to this point, we have only showcased how to display figures through
 python output, however web browsers are a popular way to display
 figures.
 One example is Bokeh, the following lines can be entered in a
 python shell and the figure is outputted to a browser.